Vogs27/Robotics2018_19/first_project/readme.txt

 ________________________________________________________________________________
 Custom message structure:
 We publish our poses also on "/custom_pose" topic.
-Messages published on this topic ar "customPoses" messages.
+Messages published on this topic are "customPoses" messages.
-They are composed by 3 64 bit float called "x", "y", and "th", rappresenting coordinates and direction of base_link and a string called "model" rappresenting the type of kinematic model used.
+They are composed by 3 64 bit float called "x", "y", and "th", representing coordinates and direction of base_link and a string called "model" representing the type of kinematic model used.
 ________________________________________________________________________________
 How to run our project:
 1. Place the package folder in your ROS workspace and compile it with catkin_make